virgili0/Virgilio/README.md

 According to Sun Tzu:
 > If you don't know Python, learn it yesterday!

-Python is one of the most used and loved programming languages, and it's necessary to know it to get things done in Machine Learning,
+Python is one of the most used and loved programming languages, and it's necessary to know it to get things done in Machine Learnis the ing: is the